 Belted kingfishers are solitary except during the breeding season early April to mid-July.
 During this time males will defend their territory against other kingfishers.
 When an unidentified kingfisher intrudes an occupied territory, the male becomes very aggressive, resulting in a rattling vocal air flight that continues until the trespasser vacates.
 An average territory could be a little over half-mile long.

-It can take belted kingfishers three days to three weeks to excavate their nesting tunnel in river bank or lakeside bluff.
+It can take belted kingfishers three days to three weeks to excavate their nesting tunnel in a river bank or lakeside bluff.
 When they are building their tunnel, males and females chip away at the dirt with their long thick bills.
 They then use their feet in which two of their toes are fused together.
 These toes act as a plow for pushing the loose dirt out of the tunnel.
 The tunnel entrance slopes upwards, is 3.5 to 4 inches wide and can be up to six feet long.
 At the end of the tunnel is a small almost perfectly spherical chamber for egg laying.

 The female kingfisher lays usually lays six to eight glossy white eggs.
 Both the male and the female incubate the eggs for 23-24 days.
 The young are altricial and naked.
 The chicks bristly feather quills grow in about a week and their eyes open in about two weeks.
 Young are tended to by both parents.
 The adults feed them regurgitated food.
 Young leave the nest 30-35 days after hatching.